tarnfeld/hadoopit/README.md

 hadoopit
 ========

-Hadoopit is a command line tool that helps manage automated Point-In-Time snapshots of a data in a HDFS cluster.
+Hadoopit is a command line tool that helps manage automated Point-In-Time snapshots of data in a HDFS cluster.

 ```
 Usage: hadoop com.tarnfeld.hadoopit.CommandLineTool [-hdfr]